lhartley870/battleship-wars/README.md

 ![View of Buildpacks section of Settings page](/readme-documents/deployment-screenshots/buildpacks.png)
 13. Scroll back up to the top of the screen and this time click on 'Deployment' in the bar across the top of the page.
 You will then be taken to a page that looks like this:
 ![View of Deployment page](/readme-documents/deployment-screenshots/app-deployment.png)
-14. Where it says 'Deployment Method' on the left hand side of the screen clickon GitHub.
+14. Where it says 'Deployment Method' on the left hand side of the screen click on GitHub.
 15. Where it says 'Connect to GitHub' down the left hand side of the screen, type your repository name and click 'Search'.
-16. Click on 'Connect' next to your repository name
+16. Click on 'Connect' next to your repository name.
 ![View of Connect to Github section of Deployment page](/readme-documents/deployment-screenshots/connect-to-github.png)
 17. Scroll down to where it says 'Automatic Deploys' and 'Manual Deploy' down the left hand side of the screen.
 18. If you want Heroku to rebuild your app every time any new changes to the code are pushed to GitHub, check that the branch you want to deploy is correct and click on 'Enable Automatic Deploys'.
 You will then need to check that the branch you want to deploy is correct and click on 'Deploy Branch' in the Manual Deploy' section.
 When you have clicked on 'Enable Automatic Deploys' your screen will look like this: